wikimedia/mediawiki-extensions-StructuredNavigation/README.md

 **StructuredNavigation** allows creating navigation templates that can be used on articles.

-> Note: This project is currently in development phase; this project will be released as stable once all tasks under the ["Stable Release" project](https://github.com/SamanthaNguyen/mediawiki-extensions-StructuredNavigation/projects/1) have been accomplished.
+> Note: While this project is definitely functional (feel free to play with it!), do keep in mind that it's still in development phase.
+This project will be released as stable once all tasks under the ["Stable Release" project](https://github.com/SamanthaNguyen/mediawiki-extensions-StructuredNavigation/projects/1) have been accomplished.

 ## Install
 This extension requires MediaWiki 1.32 (or greater) and PHP 7.1 (or greater).
 To install: